MaayanLab/DGBMobile/NOTES.md

 4) Your file should be within {app root}/android/app/outputs/apk/app-release.apk

-5) Uninstall any previous versions of this app from Android emulator
+5) Uninstall any previous versions of this app from Android emulator(GenyMotion)

 6) Test with: react-native run-android --variant=release